brucewangsg/flexapplayout/Readme.md

 ## No JS

-You don't feel like including additional flex.js file.
-Alrighty, but you have to do your own hardwork defining your fixed width/height childNodes.
+You might not feel like including additional [`flex.js`](https://raw.githubusercontent.com/brucewangsg/flexapplayout/master/javascripts/flex.js) file.
+Alrighty, but you would have to do your own hardwork by defining your fixed width/height childNodes.

 Checkout [`nojs.html`](https://brucewangsg.github.io/flexapplayout/nojs.html) ([Source](https://raw.githubusercontent.com/brucewangsg/flexapplayout/master/nojs.html))